Grass & Grass Seed

 When to Aerate Your Lawn

-You want to aerate when your grass is in its peak growing season so it can recover quickly -- think- early spring or fall for cool-season grasses, and late spring through early summer for warm-season grasses.
+You want to aerate the lawn when your grass is in its peak growing period so it can recover quickly—think early spring or fall for cool-season grasses, and late spring through early summer for warm-season grasses.
 If you have high-traffic areas or heavy clay soil, you will want to aerate every year.
-If you have sandy soil or your lawn is growing well, you can aerate every 2-3 years.
+If you have sandy soil or your lawn is growing well, aerating the lawn can happen every 2-3 years.

 What is Dethatching?